Should an Independent Contractor Form an LLC?

 Furthermore, an LLC is simple to maintain.
 You file an annual report to the state and pay a fee.

 An LLC is a good choice for independent contractors wanting liability protection and avoiding double taxation.
-However, seek legal advice from a local business attorney to find the best structure for your business.
+Create your LLC yourself in minutes or seek legal advice from a local business attorney to find the best structure for your business.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help